TechLabs-Berlin/ws24-skillswap/Blogpost.md

 ## Evaluation of the results and deployment

-The R2 value of the model is negative which means that the model has no predictive power, which might also be due to the fact, that there is no linear relationship between the variables
+The R2 value of the model is negative which means that the model has hardly any predictive power, which might e.g. be due to the fact, that there is no linear relationship between the variables.

 However, it is possible to obtain such a correlation in the real user data.
 To do this, the total number of lessons taught in each skill category could be divided into the respective categories in which they were taught.
 For example, a person could then have done 10 lessons in ‘Music’ and 2 in ‘Writing’ while the column “Sum_Skills_Off” counts 12 lessons.
 Then there would maybe be a linear relationship between the continuous features and the target variable.

 As all features have a value of either 0 or 1 and there are therefore no outliers, no further scaling of the features is necessary.
 However, scaling was nevertheless carried out for demonstration purposes.
-Although we identified the K value with the lowest mean squared error, this K value was not used to train the final model.
+Although we identified the k-value with the lowest mean squared error, this k-value was not used to train the final model.
 This is because we wanted to achieve different predictions for different skill portfolios for demonstration purposes in the deployment.
 Due to the structure of the synthetic data set, the 'best' k-value of 635 would however produce the same prediction for every skill set as it predicts the mean of nearly all instances in the training data.
 We then decided to pick 12 as a random k-value because it leads to varying predictions.
 The model was then trained accordingly and converted into a pickle file for deployment.

 The ‘02_Application_Code’ directory contains the code for deployment via a flask app.

 ## DS Conclusion

 To summarize, our central objectives from a data science perspective were fulfilled.
 An algorithm was developed for a matching process that finds suitable matches to a user.
-Furthermore, a machine learning model was used and deployed to develop an analysis tool that can be utilised to predict the activity of users in the app, which could be helpful for the further development of the app or for marketing purposes.
+Furthermore, a machine learning model was used and deployed to develop an analysis tool that can be utilised to predict the activity of users in the app, which could be helpful for the further development of the app or e.g. for marketing purposes.

 One of the biggest challenges was to create a suitable synthetic data set that contains realistic patterns of user behavior, which can then be used in the model.
 The data was not optimal for the ML model, but it can be assumed that real data will prove to be richer in patterns that can be learned by the model.